-We currently are not accepting primary care patients for ROUTINE CARE.
+We are accepting primary care patients for ROUTINE CARE.
 Book An Appointment if your child is sick.

 Kidcrew Medical - Lactation